pitmanme/pitmanme.github.io/DCA/README.txt

 1.3- Chimera (Installer attached) Used to visualize the Direct Couplings.

-1.4- mfDCA scripts (attached or can be obtained from FAF)
+1.4- mfDCA scripts (attached or can be obtained from http://dca.ucsd.edu/DCA/DCA.html)

 ———————————————————————————————————